moolen/slimVC-documentation/routing.md

 );
 ```

-Now you want to add a single-book page for each book., then you go:
+Now you want to add a single-book page for each book.
+Then you go:

 ```PHP
 // @app/Config/routes.php